 1. Fully Open Business as usual: no travel or trip restrictions.
-2. Open Business as usual: with C19 Restrictions 3.
-Open T In transition: some teaching in school and some remotely.
+2. Open Business as usual: with caveats - limited visitors and trips.
+3. Open T In transition: some teaching in school and some remotely.
 4. Open B In transition: with boarders and Open K (below).
 5. Open K Key staff and vulnerable children in school.
 All other teaching remote.

-6. Open R Teaching is all achieved remotely.
-7. Fully Closed No one on site except residents, security and maintenance staff.
+- 6. Open R Teaching is all achieved remotely. - 7.
+Fully Closed No one on site except residents, security and maintenance staff.